 - Play upbeat music and dance your way through family chore times.

-Play together!
 Instead of going to a movie or restaurant for your next family outing, plan something active:

 - Discover free and low-cost physical activity options near your home (parks, bike paths, hiking trails, tennis courts or community swimming pools).

 - Spend an afternoon at the local playground.

 - Play a round of miniature golf together.

 - Post goals on the refrigerator, along with a way to track everyone’s progress.
 Cheer each other on as goals are achieved!

 - Train together for a charity walk or run.

 - Get pedometers and have a contest to see who takes the most steps in a given week.

 - Limit sedentary screen time (computer, tablets, video games, TV) to no more than two hours per day.

 - Encourage your kids to sign up for some form of physical activity.
 Everyone can find something they enjoy.